Nelipić family

-The Nelipić, also called Nelipac or Nelipčić, were a medieval Croatian noble family from Dalmatian Zagora in Croatia.
+The Nelipić family, also called Nelipac or Nelipčić, was a medieval Croatian noble family from the Dalmatian Hinterland.
 They were greatly involved in political situations in Dalmatia, and in Bosnia.
 At their greatest extent during the 14th and 15th century, they ruled areas in inner Croatia from mountain Velebit to Cetina river.
 They emerged as descendants of the Snačić gentis.

 Rise of the Nelipić family's power

 The rise of the Nelipić family's power was harmonized with the fall of the Šubić family's influence, with whom the Nelipić family continued to have tense relations and frequent skirmishes with during the 1330s.
 When George II Šubić died between 1328 and 1330, he was succeeded by his son Mladen III Šubić.
 Pressure from Ivan Nelipić, including his capture of Ostrovica and various lesser Šubić places, led Mladen III and his uncle Paul II to make peace with the Nelipić family.